BehaVerify: Verifying Temporal Logic Specifications for Behavior Trees: Related Work

 \section{Related Work}

 First, we clarify that the term ``Behavior Tree'' sometimes refer to different concepts.
-Behavior Trees exist as a formal graphical modeling language, as part of Behavior Engineering and are used for requirement handling \cite{grunske_winter_yatapanage_2006_graph_grammar}.
+Behavior Trees exist as a formal graphical modeling language, as part of Behavior Engineering and are used for requirement handling \CiteAsRef{grunske2008Journal_of_Visual_Language_and_Computing}.
 These are not the BTs we are talking about.